Birth Control: Birth Control Rings

 When Should I Call the Doctor?

-Someone using the birth control ring should call the doctor if she:
+Someone using the birth control ring should call the doctor if they:

 - might be pregnant